 - When posting externally, determine which sources candidates in your industry use to search for jobs (word-of-mouth, online, print, professional associations, job fairs, talent management services, etc.)

-Screening & Interviews
+Screening and Interviews

 - Screen applications and resumes for position requirements and stand-out skills.
 Pay attention to grammar, spelling, and irrelevant or unverifiable experience, skills, and achievements